1 Corinthians Chapter Ten

 There are fourteen Hebrew words for idolatry and some apply to external objects of worship while some refer to internal things.
 Paul urges us to flee from all of them but that does not mean that we run and hide from the world.
 Instead, we listen to the prompting of God through the Holy Spirit and focus our minds on Him.
 We are in the world but we keep in mind the fact that the things of this world are temporary.

-I speak to sensible people; judge for yourselves what I say. is not the cup of thanksgiving for which we give thanks a participation in the blood of Christ?
-And is not the bread that we break a participation in the body of Christ?
-Because there is one loaf, we, who are many, are one body, for we all share the one loaf.
+I speak to you as sensible people; judge for yourselves what I am saying.
+The "cup of blessing" over which we make the b'rakhah - isn't it a sharing in the bloody sacrificial death of the Messiah?
+The bread we break, isn't it a sharing in the body of the Messiah?
+Because there is one loaf of bread, we who are many constitute one body, since we all partake of the one loaf of bread.

 Now, Paul begins to address the issue of eating meat that was offered to idols.
 He reminds the Corinthians of the fact that we are all saved by the sacrifice of Jesus Christ and that there is no other way.